-Provided by a Senior Certified Aircraft Appraiser (NSCA) who is a member of the National Aircraft Appraiser Association (NAAA) compliant with the Uniform Standards of Professional Appraisal Practice (USPAP) and using the International Valuation Standards (IVS).
+Provided by Senior Certified Appraiser (PSCA) who is a member of the Professional Aircraft Appraisal Organization (PAAO) compliant with the Uniform Standards of Professional Appraisal Practice (USPAP) and using the International Valuation Standards (IVS).
 We offer valuation services competently while maintaining independence, impartiality and objectivity.

 Valuation services delivered for unique one of a kind aircraft for insurance, investment and other financial reasons.